Despite its boom, construction’s future is uncertain without new workers and technology

 Recruiting the next generation of tech and STEM graduates will be critical to the industry’s future.

-Over the past forty years, while construction work has increased, the construction labour market has declined, as has productivity.
-Most contractors report they will hire new employees in the near future, but most are experiencing difficulty hiring skilled workers.
+Over the past forty years, while construction work has increased, the construction labour market has declined, while productivity has slightly increased by 0.4% in 2024 after a static 2023.
+Most contractors report they will hire new employees in the near future, but most are experiencing difficulty hiring skilled workers as 210.000 construction workers have left the industry this year alone.
 Moreover, those difficulties will likely persist into the near future.
-More than half of those surveyed reported that their ability to hire skilled workers would probably worsen.
+More than half of those surveyed reported that their ability to hire skilled workers would probably worsen as the UK is predicted to need over 250,000 additional construction workers by 2028 to meet the demand.

 As a result of this decline in construction, workers will have a significant impact on the construction and renovation of buildings that house critical infrastructure, such as hospitals, schools, dormitories, businesses, etc. In the face of the supply gap, how can the construction industry prevent adverse effects on the overall economy as the supply gap begins to affect other industries?
 Consider these strategies.